ralphlin/Noatta-Demo/README.markdown

 # Noatta Demo

-This is the Ruby on Rails code for the client and server demo of the Noatta finger scanning system.
+This is the Ruby on Rails code for the client and server demo of the Noatta finger scanning/payment system.
 This two part demo was designed as a prototype for a new point-of-sale system to replace credit cards and smartphone apps for purchase of items using a Hitachi Finger Vein Scanner for user authentication.
 This particular prototype was designed to be deployed at fitness centers and, thus, has check-in, purchase, and new account creation functions.
-The prototype is currently live at www.noatta.com, but many of the functions will not work if you do not have a Hitachi Finger Vein Scanner or M2Sys drivers installed.
+The prototype is currently live at www.noatta.com with approximately 45 individual pages/views, but many of the functions will not work if you do not have a Hitachi Finger Vein Scanner or M2Sys drivers installed.

 ## Client